 The fact that $P_\text{QPC}$ and $P_\text{frac}$ only appear in two-source correlations helps the extraction of interaction parameters.
-Indeed, with the knowledge above, in real experiments we can first evaluate the values of $P_A$ and $P_B$ from single-source correlations, and equivalently obtain the value $v$ along two interfering arms, together with the value of $P_\text{frac}$.
+Indeed, with the above knowledge, in experiments, we can first evaluate the values of $P_A$ and $P_B$ from single-source correlations, and equivalently obtain the value $v$ along two interfering arms, together with the value of $P_\text{frac}$.
 Afterwards, one moves to the two-source correlation to obtain $P_\text{QPC}$ that represents the effect of interaction at the central QPC.
-Of our case, as shown in Figs.\,\ref{fig:experiment}c and d, the interaction in the arm (i.e., $v$) suffices to produce a remarkable theory-experiment matching, indicating a rather small value of $P_\text{QPC}$ of our sample.
-Indeed, this remarkable matching indicates $P_\text{QPC}$ as around $0.02$.
+As shown in Figs.\,5C and 5D of the main text, the interaction in the arm (i.e., $v$) suffices to produce remarkable theory-experiment matching, indicating a rather small value of $P_\text{QPC}\approx 0.02$ for our sample.

-Notice that, the interaction amplitudes $v$ and $P_\text{int}$ can also be checked from the auto correlation.
-For instance, the auto-correlation of current operators in the upper arm becomes [see equation~\eqref{eq:interaction_auto_corrections_noise}]
+It is worth noticing that the interaction amplitudes $v$ and $P_\text{int}$ can also be obtained from the autocorrelation function.
+For instance, the autocorrelation of current operators in the upper arm, with interaction included, becomes [see Eq.~\eqref{eq:interaction_auto_corrections_noise}]

-with interaction included.
-Similarly as its role in cross correlations, $P_\text{int} = P_\text{QPC} + P_\text{frac}$ shows up in equation~\eqref{eq:auto_correlation_corrections} of the auto correlation only when both sources are on.
-One can then in principle evaluate the values of $P_\text{int}$ from auto correlations following similar steps as shown above for cross correlations.
+Similarly to its role in cross-correlations, $P_\text{int} = P_\text{QPC} + P_\text{frac}$ shows up in Eq.~\eqref{eq:auto_correlation_corrections} of the autocorrelation only when both sources are on.
+One can then, in principle, evaluate the values of $P_\text{int}$ from autocorrelations following steps similar to those described above for cross-correlations.

 As $P_\text{int}$ modifies both the correlation functions and the related FCS generating function, it also modifies the SEE.
-Indeed, with interaction involved, three contributions of the non-interacting FCS generating function equation~\eqref{eq:sgenerating_function_expression} changes to be
+Indeed, with interaction involved, three contributions of the non-interacting FCS generating function Eq.~\eqref{eq:sgenerating_function_expression} change to